ceccoemi/yasa/report/report.md

 ## What we have implemented
 We implemented **[yasa](https://github.com/ceccoemi/yasa) ** (Yet Another Sentiment Analyser), a containerized command line tool that make easy the application of Sentiment Analysis.
-It allows to train an underneath model of sentiment analysis with text files labeled as positives or negatives.
+**yasa** allows to train an underneath model of sentiment analysis with text files labeled as positives or negatives.
 After the training phase the model is able to predict the label of an unseen text file into positive/negative.

-The management of this model is done trough a command line interface (CLI).
-The model can be trained giving folder containing positives or negatives text using the command
+The management of this model is done through a command line interface (CLI).
+The model can be trained feeding it on a folder containing positives text and/or folder containing negatives text.
+The following command is an example of usage:

     docker run \
         --mount type=bind,source=<path-to-yasa.db>,target=/yasa.db \